NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Potential Uses

-Since {\name}'s perturbed sentences contain lowercase and uppercase characters.
-At the same time, our clean set only has lowercase characters; some spell correctors might choose to retain the letter case (e.g., ``Stupiid" will be corrected as ``Stupid" instead of ``stupid"), a corrected word with uppercase characters might be treated as failure even if it has the same spelling as the clean word.
-In this case, we convert the corrected word into lowercase before comparison.
-Noticeably, this operation might reduce the toxicity of certain words (``democRATs"{$\rightarrow$}``democrats").
-Table \ref{tab:spellcorrector} summarizes the accuracy of these spell checkers on {\name}.
-One of the commercial APIs, Google Search, presents the best result.
-However, the word-level spell corrector, pyspellchecker, has the second-highest accuracy.
+\textbf{Experiment Results.} Table \ref{tab:spellcorrector} summarizes the accuracy of these spell checkers on {\name}.
+Although two of the five perturbing methods (MixedCase and MixedCase+) allow normalization accuracy close to or over 95\%, at least two reasons suggest we retain those perturbations.
+First of all, blindly applying such normalization is unrealistic since this operation will reduce the toxicity score and even change toxicity polarity.
+In addition, BERT-based models are sensitive toward letter cases (we further discussed this in Section \ref{hateDetectionResults}).
+By retaining MixedCase and MixedCase+, we are expecting novel hate speech detection models that can perform normalization as well as preserve the potential meaning of the perturbed word carrying (e.g., ``rats" at ``democRATs").
+Overall, one of the commercial APIs, Google Search, presents the best result.
+Surprisingly, the word-level spell corrector, pyspellchecker, has the second-highest accuracy.
 One possible explanation for this observation is that, for an inputted non-English word, the pyspellchecker always offered its best guess even if the calculated probability of typos was low, while other tools remained conservative with a small confidence value.
 In practice, these spell checkers might encounter more complex and novel perturbations.
-This result calls for continuous improvement of normalization tools targeting human-written perturbations online.
+This result calls for continuous improvement of normalization tools for human-written perturbations online.